HaleyMS/osticket-prereqs/README.md

 <img src="https://i.imgur.com/KeWG62A.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the image above I am enabeling Internet Information Services.
+In the image above I am enabling Internet Information Services (IIS).
+To do so I went to programs and turned on the windows features, configured the Application Development Features and the Common HTTP Features.
+After doing so I tested the connection by typing 127.0.0.1 in a web browser page and was able to load the IIS page.
 </p>
 <br />